-• Overnight resurfacing works beginning Sunday 24 August in five locations
+Overnight resurfacing works beginning Sunday 21 September at 8pm in two locations

 BEAR Scotland, the North West trunk road operating company, working on behalf of Transport Scotland, is set to start essential resurfacing improvements on the A82 between between Tarbet and Inverarnan.

-All resurfacing and road marking works will take place between 7pm and 6am under a road closure to ensure the safety of road workers and road users.
-Amnesties will be provided every hour, on the hour during the closure.
+All resurfacing and road marking works will take place between 8pm and 6am under a road closure to ensure the safety of road workers and road users.

-• A82 North of Inveruglas + A82 Creag an Arnain: Beginning the evening of Sunday 24 August until the morning of Saturday 6 September
+- A82 North of Inveruglas + A82 Creag an Arnain: Beginning the evening of Sunday 21 September until the morning of Thursday 9 October.
+No works will take place on Friday or Saturday Nights.

-• A82 South of Inverarnan: Beginning the evening of Sunday 7 September until the morning of Saturday 20 September
+- A82 Stuckindroin to Inverarnan: Beginning the evening of Monday the 29 September until the morning of Friday 10 October.

 Outwith working hours the traffic management will be removed, however, a temporary speed limit of 30 mph will be in place as road users will be travelling over a temporary surface.

-Access through the work sites for emergency services will be maintained at all times.
+Access through the work sites for emergency services and local residents will be maintained at all times.

 Euan Scott, BEAR Scotland’s North West Representative said: “These works will help restore the condition of the road surface of this section of the A82 improving driving conditions.